shorock/barcoder/README.md

 ## To Install:

-1.Download and unpack the plugin to your ArchivesSpace plugins directory.
+1. Download and unpack the plugin to your ArchivesSpace plugins directory.
 Make sure the name of the directory is "barcoder"  ( not "barcoder-master" or any other branch information Github adds )
-2.Add "barcoder" to your config/config.rb AppConfig[:plugins] list
+2. Add "barcoder" to your config/config.rb AppConfig[:plugins] list
-3.Restart ArchivesSpace
+3. Restart ArchivesSpace

 ## To Use:
-Logged in as a repository administrator, go to Plugins --> Barcode Resources.
+* Logged in as a repository administrator, go to Plugins --> Barcode Resources.
-Select a Resource in the linker box and click submit.
+* Select a Resource in the linker box and click submit.

 ## To Uninstall:

-You will need to remove any job record in your database that point to this:
+You will need to remove any job records in your database that point to this:
 ```
 DELETE FROM job WHERE job_type_id = ( SELECT id from enumeration_value WHERE
 value = 'barcoder_job' ); )